filio123321/space-apps-challenge/README.md

 ## Room for Improvement
 Room for improvement:
-- There are faster ways to scan, categorize and input inside db than what we're useing.
+- There are faster ways to scan, categorize and input inside db than what we're using.
 - Progressive loading for photos in the search section in the mobile app.

 To do:
-- Finish Quiz page
+- Finish Quiz page.
-- Find api for quiz questions so they change and don't remain the same.
+- Find API for quiz questions, so they change and don't remain the same.

 ## Acknowledgements